. Plan

 search tips

-• do not try to "wing it" unless the water is very clear , your information is very good and you don't mind wasting time on a hunch.
-Sometimes it works
+- do not try to "wing it" unless the water is very clear , your information is very good and you don't mind wasting time on a hunch.
+Sometimes

 visibility range and overlap